 UNL’s master’s in special education programs build knowledge and skills through a combination of classroom, clinical, and research activities.
 Both programs culminate in a comprehensive exam that features oral and written components.

 Applicants must submit GRE scores, a statement of personal and professional goals, a resume, and three letters of recommendation.

-UNL is regionally accredited by the Higher Learning Commision (HLC).
+University of Nebraska – Lincoln is regionally accredited by the Higher Learning Commission (HLC).
 Teacher education programs at UNL are accredited by the Council for the Accreditation of Educator Preparation (CAEP).